-The Austrian Ski Resort of Ischgl is part of the Silvretta ski area and has direct access to 200km of downhill skiing, with 52 individual pistes, served by 42 ski lifts.
-In addition to the skiing in Ischgl itself (200km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Silvretta ski resorts of Galtür.
+The Austrian Ski Resort of Ischgl is part of the Silvretta ski area with access to.
+In addition to the skiing in Ischgl itself (200km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Silvretta ski resorts of Galtür, Kappl and Samnaun.
 Ischgl is directly linked by Ski Lift to the ski areas of Samnaun.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

 |9||Black Pistes (54km)|

 |43||Red Pistes (206km)|

 |1380m||Resort Altitude (Ischgl)|

 There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Ischgl are perfectly feasible.
 Innsbruck Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.